tcondeixa/bucket-web-client/README.md

 `PORT`: Port to be used by the App.
 Defaults to "8080".

+`TITLE`: Title of the web page.
+Defaults to "S3 Web Service".

 `CLIENT_ID`: Client ID from google Oauth integration.
 Mandatory.

 `CLIENT_SECRET`: Client secret from google Oauth integration.
 Mandatory.